Jollywatt/typst-fletcher/docs/manual.typ

 )
 ```)

-A mark object can contain other parameters; any subsequent entries may depend on parameters before them by being written as a _function_ of the mark object.
+A mark object can contain arbitrary parameters; any subsequent entries may depend on parameters defined earlier by being written as a _function_ of the mark object.
 For example, `my-mark` above could also be implemented as:

 ```typ